 The best-known of all Advent symbols is the Advent wreath.
 Many families have a wreath in the home and will light the candles each Sunday and say Advent prayers together.

 The use of an Advent wreath is a custom that originated in Germany in the 16th century, in the time of the Protestant reformer Martin Luther.

 Catholics soon adopted the custom.
 The evergreen wreath consists of four candles.

 The four-candle wreath can be found in Christian homes and churches.
 There are different interpretations of the symbolic meaning behind the candles.

 According to some sources, the candles represent the four virtues Jesus brings us: Hope, Love, Joy, and Peace.
 Others consider the lighting of the first candle to symbolize expectation, while the second symbolizes hope, the third joy, and the fourth purity.

 Sometimes a fifth candle is placed inside the Advent wreath.
 This candle is lit on Christmas Day.
 It is white, the color associated with angels and the birth of Jesus.
 The colors of the candles are all white, blue, purple or red.

-The Advent wreath is beautiful, but it has a deeper meaning than just to decorate and illuminate a Christian home.
+The Advent wreath is beautiful but has a deeper meaning than just decorating and illuminating a Christian home.
 It is a Christian religious symbol of ongoing life.

 Advent calendars and the Jesse tree are other popular Advent traditions.